Back to blog

 Grammar and punctuation

-Your child will encounter two main question formats on the grammar and punctuation paper.
-It’s important to always read the instructions carefully so they know which type of answer is needed.
+There are two main question formats on the grammar and punctuation paper.
+Your child should read the instructions carefully so they know which type of answer to provide.

 • Multiple choice: These questions are followed by a selection of potential answers and your child must choose the right one.
 E.g. Identify the verbs in the sentence below.